micropython/micropython/docs/library/uos.rst

 device may implement one form or the other, or both at the same time.
 The second form (with the offset parameter) is referred to as the "extended interface".

+Some filesystems (such as littlefs) that require more control over write operations, for example writing to sub-block regions without erasing, may require that the block device supports the extended interface.

 .. class:: AbstractBlockDev(...)

     Construct a block device object.
 The parameters to the constructor are